Henri Gaudier-Brzeska: Biography

 Henri Gaudier was born in Saint-Jean-de-Braye near Orléans.
 In 1910, he moved to London to become an artist, even though he had no formal training.
-With him came Sophie Brzeska, a Polish writer over twice his age whom he had met at the Bibliothèque Sainte-Geneviève in Paris, and with whom he began an intense relationship, annexing her surname, even though they never married.
+With him came Sophie Brzeska, a Polish writer 19 years his senior with whom he had met at the Bibliothèque Sainte-Geneviève in Paris, and with whom he began an intense relationship, annexing her surname, even though they never married.
 During this time his conflicting attitudes towards art are exemplified in what he wrote to Dr. Uhlmayr, with whom he had lived the previous year:

-"When I face the beauty of nature, I am no longer sensitive to art, but in the town I appreciate its myriad benefits—the more I go into the woods and the fields the more distrustful I become of art and wish all civilization to the devil; the more I wander about amidst filth and sweat the better I understand art and love it; the desire for it becomes my crying need."